 A self financing system for Council housing would be a clear improvement on the current system.
-The Council strongly welcomes the whole package proposed and would be very keen to be considered for any initial stage of implementation, having supported the development of these proposals from the outset.
+The Council strongly welcomes the whole package proposed and would wish to be considered for any initial stage of implementation.

 5. Would you wish to proceed to early voluntary implementation of self-financing on the basis of the methodology and principles proposed in this document?
-Would you be ready to implement self financing in 2011-12?
+Would you be ready to implement selffinancing in 2011-12?
 If not, how much time do you think is required to prepare for implementation?